DS-6030 Homework Module 8

 - LC50: Toxicity towards fish (log value)

-- Data loading and preparation
+- Data loading and preparation:

-(1.1) Load the data from https://gedeck.github.io/DS-6030/datasets/homework/qsar_fish_toxicity.csv.
-Hint: the dataset has no column headers and is fields are separated by a semicolon; read the documentation for read_delim
+(1.1) Load the dataset qsar_fish_toxicity.csv.
+Hint: the dataset has no column headers and its fields are separated by a semicolon; read the documentation for read_delim.
+(1 point - coding)

-(1.2) Split the data into training (80%) and test (20%) sets using stratified sampling on LC50
+(1.2) Split the data into training (80%) and test (20%) sets using stratified sampling on LC50.
+Prepare the folds for 10-fold cross validation of all models.
+(1 point - coding)

-- Model training
+- Model training:

 (1.3) Build the following models using the training set and evaluate them using 10-fold cross validation.
-For tuned models, use the autoplot
+For tuned models, use the autoplot function to inspect the tuning results and carry out cross-validation with the optimal parameters.
+(6 points - coding)

 - Linear regression